kubernetes/enhancements/keps/sig-scheduling/5598-scheduling-cache/README.md

    * Pod affinity rules (affinity or anti-affinity)
    * Topology spread rules (including inherited rules from the system default) This constraint we should attempt to lift in the future.

-To construct a signature, we add a new function for each plugin to implement.
+To allow non in-tree plugins to construct a signature, we add a new framework function to implement.
 This function takes a pod and generates a signature for that plugin as a string.
 The signature is likely a set of attributes of the pod, or something derived from them.
 To construct a full signature we take the signatures of all the plugins and aggeregate them into